 Tip #5: Work from a project plan and assign a project lead

 When implementing PLM, it’s best to work from a project plan and assign a project lead from your organization.
 Having a list of milestones with deadlines clearly delineated will help the implementation process move along more efficiently.
-In additional, areas that need help will be more easily identified.
+In addition, areas that need help will be more easily identified.

 To answer any questions that arise during the PLM implementation, have a designated point person from your organization and from the PLM vendor.
 With a well-structured plan and a project lead who has the support of the executive team, your organization can stay on track for a successful PLM implementation.